dbca-wa/wastd/docs/data_collection/data_collection_overview.rst

 * Fits in 7" sleeve, trouser pocket, can be held securely in one hand.
 * Very fast GPS fix, faster than Samsung S2, slower than a Moto G4+ phone.
 * Best cost-benefit for handing out in bulk.
+* (-) Being phased out as of early 2018, replaced by TB-7304F.

 Lenovo Tab 7 Essential TB-7304F
 ---------------------